gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 Static Application Security Testing (SAST) uses the [SAST Docker image](https://gitlab.com/gitlab-org/security-products/sast) to run static analysis on the current code and checks for potential security issues.
-The the Auto SAST stage will be skipped on licenses other than Ultimate and requires GitLab Runner 11.5 or above.
+The Auto SAST stage will be skipped on licenses other than Ultimate and requires GitLab Runner 11.5 or above.

 Once the report is created, it's uploaded as an artifact which you can later download and check out.